saoudrizwan/Disk/README.md

 ... would return `-> [deer.png, lion.png, bird.png, diary.json]`

 ### Large files
-It's important that you know when to work with the file system on the background thread.
-Disk is syncronous, giving you more control over read/write operations on the file system.
+It's important to know when to work with the file system on the background thread.
+Disk is **synchronous**, giving you more control over read/write operations on the file system.
 [Apple says](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/TechniquesforReadingandWritingCustomFiles/TechniquesforReadingandWritingCustomFiles.html) that *"because file operations involve accessing the disk, performing those operations **asynchronously** is almost always preferred."*

 [Grand Central Dispatch](https://developer.apple.com/documentation/dispatch) is the best way to work with Disk asynchronously.
 Here's an example:
 ```swift